Chimaco37/GLiMPSe/README.md

 3. **Download necessary models:**

-    First, download the required model files from the [Models Figshare Repository](https://doi.org/10.6084/m9.figshare.26282731).
+    First, download the Giraffe.exe and required model files from the [Giraffe_Figshare Repository](https://doi.org/10.6084/m9.figshare.28330349).

+    - **Placement of Giraffe software:**

+      After downloading, place the GUI files in the respective ./GUI directory with these steps:

+        ```
+        cd Giraffe/
+        mv /Path/To/Giraffe.exe ./
+        ```

     **Placement of model files:**

-    - **For the GUI of the ear phenotyping system:**
+    - **For the GUI of the phenotyping system:**

       Place the downloaded model files in the specified directory with the following steps:

         ```bash
-        cd ear/GUI/
+        cd Giraffe/
-        unzip Models.zip
+        unzip Giraffe_Models.zip
-        cp Models/Ear_Models/* models/
+        cp Models/* models/
         ```

     - **For Command Line Interface (CLI) usage:**

       You can place the models in any location that is convenient for you.

-4. **Download GUIs:**

-    Download the GUI files from the [GUIs Figshare Repository](https://doi.org/10.6084/m9.figshare.28330349).

-    - **Placement of GUI files:**

-      After downloading, place the GUI files in the respective ./GUI directory with these steps:

-        ```
-        cd leaf/GUI/
-        unzip GUIs.zip
-        cp GUIs/Lizard.exe ./
-        ```

 ## GUI Usage
 ### 🦒The 'Giraffe' System